Feyerabend/vm/basal0/TINY.md

 [Altair BASIC](https://en.wikipedia.org/wiki/Altair_BASIC).
 He got welcomed feedback from hundreds of people using his BASIC.
 But now suddenly he found out something interesting, but irritating.
-He formulated his complaint like this in February 3, 1976:
+He formulated his complaint like this in February 3, 1976:[^letter]

 > Two surprising things are apparent, however.
 1)
 > Most of these "users" never bought BASIC (less than 10% of all
 > Altair owners have bought BASIC), and 2) The amount of royalties
 > we have received from sales to hobbyists makes the time spent
-> of Altair BASIC worth less than $2 an hour.[^letter]
+> of Altair BASIC worth less than $2 an hour.

 [^letter]: https://en.wikipedia.org/wiki/File:Bill_Gates_Letter_to_Hobbyists_ocr.pdf